Claudio-BF/hgmt_pet/README.md

 - **Truth Information:**
-Keeps track of truth information and provides detailed statistics.
+Keeps track of truth information, provides detailed statistics, and provides visualization.
 Check out `plots/detector_diagnostics.txt` in this repo to see a standard output.

 - **Algorithms:**